 Supporting and protecting children between the birth and adolescence years is critical to their immediate and long-term health and well-being.
 Early intervention often leads to better health at a time when children are actively growing.
 It improves poor school performance and keeps children on a path to academic success and meaningful, independent lives.

 Children in care are particularly vulnerable compared to children in the general population.
 More than half of all children in care are not school-ready according to the Early Development Indicator, which is more than twice the rate for the general population.
 As these children grow older, they continue to score 30 or more percentage points below the general population in assessments of their reading, writing and number skills.

 All youth experience a range of challenges as they transition from childhood to adolescence to adulthood, but youth in care face a unique set of circumstances.
 They haven’t had the same opportunities, experiences and role models as youth in the general population.
 Youth in care have poorer health, especially mental health, and have limited education and employment options as they grow older.

 Only one in five youth in care graduates from high school, compared to three out of four youth in the general population.

 The Representative strives to ensure services for youth in care leading up to and beyond the age of 19 to support a steady transition to independence.

 Transitioning to adulthood can be particularly challenging for our province’s most vulnerable young people.
-As of Sept.
-30, 2013, the Representative’s advocate services are available to British Columbians who are eligible to receive services from Community Living BC and who have also received a reviewable service within 15 months before their 19th birthday.
-See our FAQs for more details.
+As of February 2022, the Representative’s advocacy services are available to British Columbians up to their 27th birthdays who are eligible to receive services from Community Living BC and who have also received a reviewable service within 15 months before their 19th birthday.

 Young adults are presumed to be capable of making decisions regarding their lives.
 Self-advocacy can be an important aspect of a young adult’s dignity and self-determination.